pytroll/fcidecomp/documentation/solution-design/source/support_and_integration.rst

 Support and integration with external tools
 -------------------------------------------

-In the following paragraphs outlines of the strategy to ensure that the FCIDECOMP software support all the required systems and usage patterns are reported.
+This section describes the strategy to ensure that the FCIDECOMP software supports the required systems and usage patterns are reported.

 Integration with HDF tools based on netCDF-C